 MRI images are obtained using strong magnetic and radio frequency waves.
 MRI is a non-invasive procedure.
 However, your physician may request that a contrast agent be used to better visualize organs or structures.
 If requested, the contrast agent will be injected during your examination.

+You will be asked to remove all metal objects.
+Your valuables will be secured in a personal locker.
 The technologist will position you on the exam table and move the table into the magnet where you will hear a knocking sound while the images are being acquired.
 MRI exams usually take from 30 to 60 minutes per study.

 MRI / MRA with IV Contrast - If you are 50 years or older, please make sure you have your blood work (BMP - BUN, Creatine).